azatsatklichov/vatinfo/README.md

 the highest standard VAT rate as of today within the EU.
 Input: http://jsonvat.com/

 # Solution
-Java13 and SpringBoot is used to solve the task and implement the respective components.
+Java and SpringBoot is used to solve the task and implement the respective components.
 To make the application extensible for future,  application left open for easily extending with points like security, web templates e.g. thymeleaf, swagger, HAL, Spring Data JPA, Spring Session, Spring Data Mongo to decrease the coding etc.  Also, swagger is provided, in case project is extended with more REST services later